 Low noise levels are a major element in residential liveability.
-This site is impacted by noise from traffic on Earles Street.
-The southern portion of the site is also affected by noise from ALRT trains.
-New development must be noise tolerant.
+This site is impacted by noise from ALRT trains and, to a lesser extent, traffic on Nanaimo Street.
+New development must be noise tolerant itself and should contribute in reducing noise impacts on the surrounding neighbourhood.

-New development should minimize traffic and ALRT noise in dwelling units.
+New residential development should minimize ALRT and traffic noise in dwelling units and assist in reducing ALRT noise impacts on nearby single-family homes.

-- (a) Locating rooms most affected by noise such as living rooms and bedrooms away from the noise source (Figure 2). - (b) Locating areas not affected by noise such as stairwells and single loaded corridors between the noise source and dwelling units. - (c) Using materials and construction methods that limit noise transmission such as masonry construction, double stud insulated walls, triple glazing and glass block. - (d) Locating noise buffers such as glazed balconies, walls, fences and berms between the noise source and dwelling units. - (e) Providing alternate ventilation systems such as baffled wall vents. - (f) Constructing noise fences adjacent to the ALRT guideway using materials compatible with the main building.
+- (a) Locating rooms most affected by noise such as living rooms and bedrooms away from the noise source (Figure 3). - (b) Locating areas not affected by noise such as stairwells and single loaded corridors between the noise source and dwelling units. - (c) Using materials and construction methods that limit noise transmission such as masonry construction, double stud insulated walls, triple glazing and glass block.

+- (d) Locating noise buffers such as glazed balconies, walls, fences and berms between the noise source and dwelling units. - (e) Providing alternate ventilation systems such as baffled wall vents. - (f) Constructing noise fences adjacent to the ALRT station and guideway using materials compatible with the main building.

-Figure 2.
+Figure 3.
 Example of New Development Responding to Noise Impacts.